FINXIS-LLC/xdm/README.md

 # Extended Domain Model (XDM)

-The XDM is an extended domain model based on the FINOS CDM with extensions for a greater breath of financial products and services.
+The XDM is an extended domain model for financial products based on the FINOS Common Domain Model with extensions for greater breath of financial products and services.